Kafka Connect

 * Requirements

-* Good understanding of Kafka Basic is REQUIRED to take this course* A recent Windows / Mac / Linux machine with minimum 4GB of RAM
+* A recent Windows / Mac / Linux machine with minimum 4GB of RAM

 * 5 GB of disk space